 Important Facts about Boxelder Bugs

-- Buildings with lots of exposure towards the west and south are what is attractive to boxelder bugs.
+- Buildings with lots of exposure towards the west and south are what are attractive to boxelder bugs.

-- During the fall season is the best time to take action for controlling these bugs.
+- The fall season is the best time to take action for controlling these bugs.
 Do so by sealing off cracks and other openings with insecticides.

 - Although they do not create a lot of damage to property, they are capable of staining areas.